 EAGLE'S EYE VIEW FROM ST. JOHN LUTHERAN SCHOOL

-Children Christmas service: The students of our dayschool shared their “Sola Christmas” worship service with their friends and families through their recitations, songs, organ/piano solos, handbells, recorders, chime bells and kinder bells.
+Children Christmas service: The students of our dayschool shared their “What Child is This?” worship service with their friends and families through their recitations, songs, organ/piano solos, handbells, recorders, chime bells and kinder bells.

-Thrivent Choice Dollars: For the months of January through December, 2017 - $6,077 was donated to our school through the “Choice Dollars” program sponsored by Thrivent.
+Thrivent Choice Dollars: For the months of January through December, 2018 – over $4,573 was donated to our school through the “Choice Dollars” program sponsored by Thrivent.
 Thank you very much for remembering, helping with, and blessing the ministry of St. John Lutheran School.

-Good Byes!: Graduation was held on May 25th.
-God’s Blessings were given to Ciara Crews and Matthew McClusky when they received their diplomas.
+Good Byes!: Graduation was held on May 24th.
+God’s Blessings were given to Abby Ratts, Hannah Ratts and Rose Walton when they received their diplomas.

 THANK YOU!
 Thank you for your prayers!
 Thank you for your comments and suggestions!
 Thank you for your financial support!
 Thank you for allowing us to be a ministry of St. John Lutheran Church of Alma!
 Thank you for the blessing of 145 years of quality Christian education reaching the lives of children from Kindergarten through 8th grade.